jroelofsz/belly-button-challenge/README.md

 ## Setup

-To run the app, please navigate to [https://jroelofsz.github.io/belly-button-challenge/](https://jroelofsz.github.io/belly-button-challenge/).
+To run the app, please navigate to <a href="https://jroelofsz.github.io/belly-button-challenge/" target="_blank">https://jroelofsz.github.io/belly-button-challenge/</a>.
 The webpage is hosted on GitHub Pages, so no additional setup is required.

 ## Functionality